ibm-cloud-docs/pattern-network-vrf-only/security-architecture.md

 # Architecture decisions for security
 {: #security-architecture}

-The following are security architecture decisions for the Network architecture for data centers without a Transit Gateway service pattern.
+The following are security architecture decisions for the hybrid cloud network for classic infrastructure disaster recovery pattern.

 ## Architecture decisions for identity and access management
 {: #ad-iam}